fortytwoservices/checkid-public-docs/docs/Getting-Started.md

 ## Step 4 - "We also need users to have a password"

-We prepare you for being passwordless, but we also understand that many of our customers still need their users to have a password.
+CheckID prepares you for being passwordless, but we also understand that many of our customers still need their users to have a password.
 This can because computers are still hybrid joined, or because they need to sign into Active Directory integrated services that do not do single sign-on.

 To provide users with the ability to set a password, our approarch uses [Entra ID password write-back](https://learn.microsoft.com/en-us/entra/identity/authentication/tutorial-enable-sspr-writeback) and an Entra ID authentication methods configuration that allows the [Microsoft self service password reset](https://passwordreset.microsoftonline.com/) functionality to be used with only the authenticator app.

 ![alt text](image-3.png)